Food: Liar, Thief, and Destroyer

-The popular culture often trivializes people’s struggles with food making reference to their indulgence in “comfort foods” like it’s no big deal.
+Popular culture often trivializes people’s struggles with food, referencing their indulgence in “comfort foods” like it’s no big deal.
 While women are far more likely to be a target, trust me, men struggle with food just as much.
-The sad reality is that turning to food for comfort is a losing proposition because food will never comfort you.
+The sad reality is that turning to food for comfort is a losing proposition because the food will never comfort you.

-You don’t need alcohol or drugs to live and yet food, the very thing you battle, is an absolute necessity for daily survival.
-It can be like walking a proverbial tight rope where you’re constantly struggling to maintain balance.
+You don’t need alcohol or drugs to live, yet food, the very thing you battle, is an absolute necessity for daily survival.
+It can be like walking a proverbial tightrope where you’re constantly struggling to maintain balance.
 And with just one false step or bite, you can plunge into overindulgence.

-Food can be a “liar”, “thief”, and “destroyer”.
-If you really do struggle with emotional eating, then you know what I mean.
+Food can be a “liar,” “thief,” and “destroyer.”
+If you struggle with emotional eating, you know what I mean.
 Food will lie to you when you’re feeling tempted to indulge.
 And when you’re behavior really gets out of control, food can rob you of your peace of mind and ultimately destroy your life.

 There’s a difference between disordered eating and an eating disorder.
-Stuffing yourself to the point of minor misery at Thanksgiving could almost be considered disordered eating and yet it’s a culturally accepted practice.
+Stuffing yourself to the point of minor misery at Thanksgiving could almost be considered disordered eating, and yet it’s a culturally accepted practice.
 But that’s way different than someone who regularly binges and then forces themselves to throw up to keep from gaining weight.
-That’s calling Bulimia.
-And don’t forget Anorexia where people literally starve themselves also for fear of gaining weight.
+That’s called Bulimia.
+And don’t forget Anorexia, where people starve themselves for fear of gaining weight.

 If you struggle with either of the latter conditions, please seek professional help.
 Dealing with these challenges is way beyond my scope of practice or the intent of this post.
 However, for those who occasionally struggle with feeling out of control with their eating, I may be able to offer some practical suggestions.